namdarine/TIF_Chicago_Project/Documentation/Background.md

 - $I$ represents the identity matrix.

 The null hypothesis asserts that the correlation matrix $\Sigma$ is equal to the identity matrix $I$, indicating that the variables in the dataset are essentially unrelated or uncorrelated.
-The test statistic follows a chi-square distribution, and if the p-value associated with the test is small (less than 0.05), we reject the null hypothesis, indicating that the variables are not uncorrelated.
+If the p-value  is less than 0.05, we reject the null hypothesis, which means the variables are not uncorrelated.

 This can be formally expressed as: